Dog with an illustrated background

 Over Policy Limit

-Over policy limit is where claimable costs may exceed your annual condition limit therefore some of the costs may be deducted as ‘over policy limit’.
+Over policy limit is where claimable costs exceed your chosen level of cover, therefore some of the costs may be deducted as ‘over policy limit’.

 Pawtal